 may also be used to encode the ASCII value directly.
 For

-example, the programming examples below encode "ECC" <tab>
+example, the programming examples below encode "QR" <tab>

 - Encode the data using byte encoding.

 - Scan the data via the serial interface option (data bits have to be 8N) on the scanner.
 Normally, keyboard wedges and USB scanners do not support extended characters above ASCII 128, and only scan characters that are actually on the keyboard.
 Contact the scanner vendor for more information as some of the scanner's internal settings may need to be changed.